bjssacademy/builder-and-factory-for-testers/chapter6.md

 ### **Why This Is Better**

-1. **Encapsulation**:
+1. **Encapsulation**

-   - The `Role` class encapsulates the role's name and permissions, ensuring they cannot be accidentally mismatched.
+   The `Role` class encapsulates the role's name and permissions, ensuring they cannot be accidentally mismatched.

-2. **Type Safety**:
+2. **Type Safety**

-   - Roles are now represented by a dedicated type (`Role`), which eliminates invalid states like assigning incorrect permissions to a role.
+   Roles are now represented by a dedicated type (`Role`), which eliminates invalid states like assigning incorrect permissions to a role.

-3. **Simpler Builder**:
+3. **Simpler Builder**

-   - The builder is "dumb" and focuses on its core responsibility: assembling a `UserProfile`.
+   The builder is "dumb" and focuses on its core responsibility: assembling a `UserProfile`.
 It no longer needs to manage role-specific logic.

-4. **Centralised Logic**:
+4. **Centralised Logic**

-   - Role definitions and permissions are managed within the `Role` class.
+   Role definitions and permissions are managed within the `Role` class.
 Adding or modifying roles happens in one place, improving maintainability.

-5. **Cleaner API**:
+5. **Cleaner API**

-   - Using `Role.admin()`, `Role.editor()`, etc., is more expressive and readable than manually specifying permissions everywhere.
+   Using `Role.admin()`, `Role.editor()`, etc., is more expressive and readable than manually specifying permissions everywhere.

 ---